Office of Refugee Resettlement (ORR), ACF, DHHS.

 Projects should be designed with an understanding of the characteristics of the local refugee populations: employment rates, welfare status, length of time in the U.S., interest in micro-businesses, and English language proficiency.
-Applicants should also be familiar with the capital needs and capital market gaps for refugee entrepreneurs, and should demonstrate how refugees will gain access to business credit.
+Applicants should also be familiar with the capital needs and Start Printed Page 19786capital market gaps for refugee entrepreneurs, and should demonstrate how refugees will gain access to business credit.

 Successful applications will demonstrate an understanding of the economic opportunities in the community for refugees and have established working partnerships with the communities' refugee resettlement services network, with existing microenterprise organizations (where they are present) and with financial institutions.